-While Real sea moss is has a darker tone, fake sea moss is lighter.
-Real sea moss comes in varied species but they generally have a dark shade of golden, dark tan or purple.
+While Real sea moss has a darker tone, fake sea moss is lighter.
+Real sea moss comes in varied species but they generally have a dark shade of golden, dark tan, or purple.

 - Spongy vs Noodlelike

-Pool grown or fake sea moss on the other hand has a more precise alignment of its stems, something that looks manually or artificially put together, more like a machine-packed stems, in a little more defined fashion.
+Pool-grown or fake sea moss on the other hand has a more precise alignment of its stems, something that looks manually or artificially put together, more like machine-packed stems, in a little more defined fashion.

 - Thin vs Thick

 Real sea moss stems are thinner than the stems of fake sea moss.
-The stems of real sea moss are typically are about 2mm in diameters, which is similar to the size of a wire gauge.
+The stems of real sea moss are typically about 2mm in diameter, which is similar to the size of a wire gauge.

 Fake sea moss stems can have thickness double to triple the size of real sea moss – approximately around 4mm to 10mm in diameter.

 Real sea moss has a fishy or sea-like smell.
 But this can be hard or soft depending on the particular specie and where it’s sourced From.

 Pool-grown sea moss on the other hand has a synthetic or chemical-like smell to it.
 It’s almost like the smell you get when you unpack a new Tee shirt (on the mild spectrum of the scale) to smelling horribly and harshly like burnt leather.